avyas26/kubernetes-the-hard-way-on-azure/docs/08-bootstrapping-kubernetes-controllers.md

 ## The Kubernetes Frontend Load Balancer

-In this section you will provision an external load balancer to front the Kubernetes API Servers.
-The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.
+In this section we will provision an external load balancer to front the Kubernetes API Servers.
+The `kubernetes-pip` static IP address will be attached to the resulting load balancer.

-> The compute instances created in this tutorial will not have permission to complete this section.
-Run the following commands from the same machine used to create the compute instances.

 Create the load balancer health probe as a pre-requesite for the lb rule that follows.
 ```shell